Skip to Content

 Therapy

-The next care is through individual and group therapy sessions.
-Here, you are guided to explore what drove you to the addiction.
-It could involve working on past trauma or mental health issues.
+You’ll receive individual and group therapy to explore what led to addiction.
+This may involve addressing past trauma or underlying mental health issues.

-Hand holding vodka glass offering drink alcohol, addiction willpower, rehab
+Hand holding vodka glass symbolizing alcohol addiction and rehab

 Mental Preparations